Our professional development tools have been designed to support you at any stage of your career.

 Is there a chance to resubmit if the assessors feel my record is not satisfactory?

-Yes, if the assessors feel your record needs more information you will be emailed in the first week of February requesting you to provide it within 2 weeks.
-The assessors will then review your updates and make a final decision, which will be either be for you to retain your Chartered status or to remove it if your CPD is not felt to be suitable.
+Yes, if the assessors feel your record needs more information you will be emailed mid-January requesting you to provide it within 2 weeks.
+The assessors will then review your updates and make a final recommendation, which will be either be for you to retain your Chartered status or to remove it if your CPD is not felt to be suitable.

 What happens next?